dalaing/behaviors-and-events/blog/drafts/events.md

 We're dealing with multiple write events already, and it seems likely we'll end up with multiple close events, so `Outputs` contains lists for both of these.

-We also want to be doing the combining of these in `fanin` rather than in our event network, since knowing how to combine them is something that involves information about both the logical and actual domains.
+We also want to be doing the combining of these in `fanIn` rather than in our event network, since knowing how to combine them is something that involves information about both the logical and actual domains.
 You can see that in action in the code - we combine all of our write events by append them together, because we want all of the writes to happen, but we just use the leftmost close event, since we only want to close the application at most once.

 We end up with a network that looks like this: